 What advice would you give to someone applying to the role?

 My Brand Manager role really prepared me in my application for the graduate programme, I knew the scope of the scheme and understood what Unlocked Graduates were looking for.
 The recruitment process for the scheme was a great process to go through.
 You have to look back at your previous experience and demonstrate the skills and competencies that Unlocked Graduates are looking for, such as relationship building and leadership.

 The assessment centre was really exciting, you were surrounded by people who wanted to make a difference in the world.
 Overall, the day was really engaging and made me realise what I could achieve in the role as a prison officer for Unlocked Graduates.
 Even if you weren’t thinking about applying to Unlocked Graduates, being a Brand Manager will help you understand graduate recruitment processes and what employers are looking for more broadly.

 Primarily, the role has taught me to reflect on the strategies I was using to promote the Unlocked Graduates message on campus – using different outreach, one-on-ones, social media etc. I learnt what activities were most engaging for students.
 I think the ability to reflect is important for any job you might have after University.
 It’s particularly relevant to Unlocked Graduates because you’re going to be engaging in personal interactions every day and you’ll need to reflect on and be self-critical about these interactions to ensure that you create meaningful, trusting relationships with the prisoners in your care.

 Interested in developing your skills whilst also fitting paid work around your studies?
-Unlocked Graduates are recruiting Brand Managers for universities across the country – apply here.
+Unlocked Graduates offer a variety of work opportunities – if you’re interested in applying to be a Brand Manager or Intern, register here.